 The Centre supports research projects, organises conference and seminars, publishes its own book series, hosts plays, films and exhibitions, and sponsors postgraduate research.
 It has established connections with media practitioners across Wales and the UK, as well as academic links with colleagues in Scotland, Northern Ireland, Catalonia, Belgium, New Zealand, India and the USA.

-The Centre is based in the Faculty of Creative Industries, but has members from across the University, reflecting the interdisciplinary nature of our work.
+The Centre is based in the Faculty of Business and Creative Industries, but has members from across the University, reflecting the interdisciplinary nature of our work.
 It works in partnership with the University’s Research Institutes and other research groups and centres.